Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 \section{Introduction}

-Since its introduction by Coron and L\"u for the rapid stabilization of the Korteweg-de Vries equation \cite{CoronLu14} and Kuramoto-Sivashinsky equation \cite{CoronLu15}, the Fredholm transformation has been applied successfully in the past decade for the rapid stabilization of a large class of equations.
-It consists in finding an operator-isomorphism pair $(K,T)$ that maps a system of the form
+Since its introduction by Coron and L\"u for the rapid stabilization of the Korteweg-de Vries equation \cite{CoronLu14} and Kuramoto-Sivashinsky equation \cite{CoronLu15}, the Fredholm{-type backstepping} transformation has been applied successfully in the past decade for the rapid stabilization of a large class of equations.
+It consists in finding an {isomorphism-feedback} pair $(T,K)$ { where $K$ is the feedback operator and $T$} maps a system of the form,

-to the rapidly exponentially stable system
+to the rapidly exponentially stable system,

-where $A$ is the generator of a strong semigroup $B$ is an unbounded operator and $\lambda$ is a positive number arbitrarily large.
-Compared with the original Volterra transformation introduced by Krsti{\'c} and Balogh \cite{BK1}, the Fredholm transformation possesses the advantage of presenting a systematic approach to prove the rapid stabilization from spectral properties of the spatial operator $A$ and from suitable controllability assumptions.
-However, the classical approach for the Fredholm transformation fails to deal with operators of the form $|D_x|^\alpha$ for $\alpha \in (1,3/2]$.
-Indeed, one key step in proving the existence of the Fredholm transformation $T$ is to prove that the family $T\varphi_n$ is a Riesz basis of the state space, where
+where $A$ is the generator of a strongly continuous semigroup, $B$ is an unbounded operator and $\lambda$ is an arbitrarily large positive number.
+Compared with the original Volterra transformation introduced by Krsti{\'c} and Balogh \cite{BK1}, the Fredholm transformation possesses the advantage of presenting a systematic approach to prove the rapid stabilization based on spectral properties of the spatial operator $A$ and from suitable controllability assumptions.
+However, the classical approach for the Fredholm transformation fails to deal with operators { $A$} that have eigenvalues scaling as $n^{\alpha}$ with $\alpha\in(1,3/2]$, for instance, operators of the form $|D_x|^\alpha$ for $\alpha \in (1,3/2]$.
+Indeed, one key step in proving the existence of the Fredholm transformation $T$ is to prove that the family $(T\varphi_n)_n$ is a Riesz basis of the state space, where,

-The usual way to tackle this problem is to prove that the family $T\varphi_n$ is quadratically close to the eigenfunction basis $\varphi_n$ (see Definition \ref{def-riesz-bas} (3) for a precise statement), but the lack of growth of the high frequency eigenvalues $\lambda_n$ like $n^\alpha$ prevents the use of such criteria, leaving the Fredholm alternative for operators behaving as $|D_x|^\alpha$ for $\alpha \in (1,3/2]$ an open question since then.
+The classical approach refers to the way of tackling the existence of $T$ by proving that the family $(T\varphi_n)_n$ is quadratically close to the eigenfunction basis $(\varphi_n)_n$ (see Definition \ref{def-riesz-bas} (3) for a precise statement).
+However, when $\alpha\in (1, 3/2]$, the growth of the eigenvalues is too slow, preventing the use of such criteria.
+Thus, for operators behaving as $|D_x|^\alpha$ with $\alpha \in (1,3/2]$, the Fredholm alternative remains an open question.